-Buying a first home will likely be one of the biggest and most costly financial decisions of a person's life, which could help explain why the typical first-time homebuyer in the U.S. In the US, it is legal to buy a home without a co-signer at the age of majority, which is 18 years old in most states.
-Reaching the age of majority allows people to sign legal agreements and complete real estate transactions.
-Before reaching the age of majority, people can purchase a home with the help of a co-signer.
+Buying a first home is likely to be one of the most significant and expensive financial decisions of a person's life, which could explain why the typical first-time homebuyer in the US is 32 years old.
+In the US, it is legal to purchase a home without a co-signer at the age of majority, which is 18 years old in most states.
+Reaching the age of majority allows individuals to sign legal agreements and complete real estate transactions.
+Before reaching the age of majority, people can buy a home with the help of a co-signer.

-Although buying a home for the first time is an important decision, it turns out that there is no perfect age to do so.
+Although buying a house for the first time is an important decision, there is no perfect age to do so.
 When it comes to taking the plunge, it's more about individual preparation.
-One advantage of buying young products is that you can set the current value of your home early and then see how it appreciates over time.
+One advantage of buying young is that you can set the current value of your home early and then observe how it appreciates over time.
 First Bank can help you decide if the time is right to buy, providing you with expert financial guidance and a wide variety of competitive mortgage options, including conventional and government loans.

 You only need to determine your readiness to begin the homebuying process based on your individual financial situation and the current housing market, regardless of your age.
 When you buy a home, you're actually investing in your future, which could get you a good tax break for the mortgage interest you pay (be sure to talk to your tax professional to confirm the benefits you may be entitled to).
-I think it's likely to be on target with the assessment, housing shortages are driven by those with money buying investment properties, which could have been for first-time homebuyers.
+It appears that this assessment is likely accurate, as housing shortages are driven by those with money buying investment properties, which could have been for first-time homebuyers.
 Buying a home can benefit you at any age, young or old, as long as the conditions are right.